Skip to main content

 0DTE Asset Pricing

-Authors : Freire Gustavo (Erasmus University Rotterdam) ; Almeida Caio (Princeton University) ;
+Authors : Rodrigo Hizmeri (University of Liverpool) ; Freire Gustavo (Erasmus University Rotterdam) ; Almeida Caio (Princeton University)

 Discussant : Hyung Joo Kim (Federal Reserve Board)

-We investigate the asset pricing implications of the new zero days-to-expiration (0DTE) options, which today account for half of the total S&P 500 option volume.
-Extracting information from 0DTEs, we document that: most of the intra-day equity premium is attributable to market returns between -5% and 0%; investors demand a high compensation to bear variance risk over the day, which is due to compensation for both downside and upside risk; the variance risk premium predicts intra-day market returns, with a negative relation that is driven by the upside risk premium; and 0DTE options largely violate stochastic dominance bounds, where exploiting this mispricing is highly profitable.
-Our findings are consistent with a nonmonotonic pricing kernel that is high for positive market returns.
+We document asset pricing implications of the new zero days-to-expiration (0DTE) options, which today account for half of the total S&P 500 option volume.
+We show that: (i) most of the intra-day equity premium is attributable to market returns between-5% and 0%; (ii) investors demand a high compensation to bear variance risk over the day, which is mainly due to compensation for upside risk; (iii) the variance risk premium predicts intra-day market returns, with a negative relation that is driven by the upside risk premium; and (iv) 0DTE options violate stochastic dominance restrictions, where exploiting this relative mispricing is highly profitable.
+Our findings contrast with evidence from longer horizons and are consistent with a nonmonotonic pricing kernel that is especially high for positive market returns.

 Download paper